boostercloud/booster/docs/README.md

 ```json
 { "type": "connection_init" }
 ```
-3. Sending a message with the subscription.
+3. Send a message with the subscription.
 We need to provide an ID for the operation.
 When the server sends us data back, it will include this same ID so that we know which subscription the received data belongs to (again, this is just for learning, [GraphQL clients](#using-apollo-client) manages this for you)
 ```json
 { "id": "1", "type": "start", "payload": { "query": "subscription { CartReadModel(id:\"demo\") { id items } }" } }
 ```